 Study Abroad Program Overview

-Study at an elite and highly selective international social science institution whose student body is trained to take on leadership positions in French politics and management.
+Live an authentic, French experience all while pursuing your studies as part of Sciences Po Reims' global student community.
+Enjoy an intimate-size university setting offered by one of Europe's premiere institutions.
 Sciences Po Reims offers courses in both English and French that develop critical thinking skills and methodological rigor in Economy and Society, Political Humanities, or Politics and Government.
 In addition, the Reims program offers specializations in transatlantic relations and the issues, history and conflicts of the African continent.

 Sciences Po Reims is housed in a magnificent seventeenth-century building—a former Jesuit College—near the famous Reims cathedral.
 A real historical monument and architectural wonder, the College was renovated so as to preserve the stones, woodwork, stained glass windows and paintings of the period, while integrating the modern spaces (classrooms and library) required to offer all the services and features of a world-class campus.

+Discover French culture in France's prestigious and historical champagne-producing region.
+Live among 3,000 year-old vineyards that produce grapes for luxury houses such as Pommery, Tattinger, and Veuve Cliquot.
 The city of Reims has a quiet, safe, small-town feel and the elegant boulevards are home to many cafes and restaurants.
-The unofficial capital of the Champagne region, Reims is about 45 minutes by TGV from Paris and offers easy access to popular destinations in France and the rest of Europe.
+Reims is about 45 minutes by TGV from Paris and offers easy access to popular destinations in France and the rest of Europe.

 Students attend classes with host country students.